 Soccer...
 English above all!

-We don't know much about it, but the Thais are football fanatics.
-All matches in the English Premier League are broadcast in Thailand and even the national championship (albeit at some level) attracts large numbers of fans to the country's stadiums.
+It's a little known fact, but the Thais are football-mad.
+All English Premier League matches are broadcast in Thailand, and even the domestic league (albeit of a mediocre standard) attracts large numbers of fans to the country's stadiums.
 And Thais don't just watch the games.
-Fans bet a lot of money on online betting platforms before every English match, but the country's wealthy people are also betting on the money.
-Sometimes even at the highest level of government.
-In 2007, for example, former Prime Minister Thaksin Shinawatra became the owner of Manchester City after attempting to buy the Liverpool club some time earlier.
-He sold it a year later to Abu Dhabi's sovereign wealth fund, but he gave ideas to Chinese-born Thai billionaire Vichai Srivaddhanaprabha, founder of King Power (the Thai duty free ), who bought the Leicester club in 2010, which was then languishing in the second division.
-He was the founder of King Power, who bought the Leicester club in 2010 from the then second division and, contrary to all predictions, moved up to the Premier League and won the English league title in 2016 Before seeing his team play in the prestigious Champions League the following season.
-Srivaddhanaprabha then became a legend in the East Midlands and... in Thailand of course!
-Victim of a helicopter accident due to the wind just after taking off from the pitch of his British
+If fans bet a lot of money on online betting platforms before each English match, the country's big money is not hesitating to put its hand in the wallet.
+Sometimes even at the highest levels of government.
+In 2007, for example, former Prime Minister Thaksin Shinawatra became the owner of Manchester City, after attempting to buy Liverpool some time earlier.
+Although he sold it a year later to the Abu Dhabi sovereign wealth fund, he gave ideas to Chinese-born Thai billionaire Vichai Srivaddhanaprabha, founder of King Power (Thai duty free ), who bought Leicester in 2010, which was then languishing in the second division.
+Defying all the odds, he climbed to the Premier League and won the English championship in 2016!
+Before seeing his team compete in the prestigious Champions League the following season.
+Srivaddhanaprabha then became a veritable legend in the East Midlands and... in Thailand, of course!
+Victim of a helicopter accident due to the wind just after taking off from the pitch of his British stadium, he passed away on October 27, 2018.
+His son Aiyawatt Srivaddhanaprabh has since presided over the fortunes of the Foxes, Leicester's nickname.

-stadium, he died on 27 October 2018.
-It is since his son Aiyawatt Srivaddhanaprabh who presides over the destiny of the Foxes, the nickname of Leicester.
-Thai investments in British football also include the 2015 acquisition of historic championship club Sheffield Wednesday by Dejphon Chansiri of the family of giant Thai Union, a multinational fishing and seafood company, from the Sheffield Wednesday family.
-Or Oxford United, which has fallen into the clutches of Sumrith "Tiger" Thanakarnjanasut and the famous local beer brand Chang, which has been the jersey sponsor of the Everton club for many years.
-Aware of this buoyant market, Europe's biggest clubs no longer hesitate to bring their bags of balls to this part of the globe every summer for highly profitable pre-season tours.
+Other Thai investments in British soccer include the 2015 takeover of historic Championship club Sheffield Wednesday by Dejphon Chansiri, from the family of giant Thai Union, a multinational fishing and seafood company.
+Or Oxford United, which has fallen into the hands of Sumrith "Tiger" Thanakarnjanasut and the famous local beer brand Chang, which has been Everton's shirt sponsor for many years.
+Aware of this buoyant market, Europe's biggest clubs no longer hesitate to set down their ball bags in this part of the globe every summer on the occasion of highly profitable pre-season tours.

 High level badminton and petanque